Please visit our online Pre-lodgement portal and follow the prompts to lodge your application.

 Book your meeting(Back to top)

 You can lodge your request for a pre-lodgement meeting online.
-Just follow the prompts to lodge your application and book your meeting including the date and time.
+Just follow the prompts to lodge your application.

 Meeting times(Back to top)